Pelikantapeten/p2-quickmem/README.md

 - Some test players have experienced that card values get "stuck" if you are playing the game to fast.
 This requires further investigation.

+- On screens with a resolution in height of 290px or less the face value (icons) are visible even if a card is not turned.

  [Back to top](#quickmem)

 ## Development and Deployment